top of page

 About the author

-Erika became a professional writer in 2010, and her articles are published all over the web on sites ranging from USA Today to Digital Trends to Lifewire.
-In 2020, Erika went on a healthy journey and lost 115 pounds--she began studying personal training and nutrition, earning certifications in personal training, nutrition, and fitness coaching in 2023.
+In the early 2020s, Erika went on a healthy journey and lost over 100 pounds--she began studying personal training and nutrition, earning certifications in personal training, nutrition, and fitness coaching in 2023.
 She even competed for Miss North Carolina USA in 2024 as the oldest person to ever be named Miss Wake County USA.
-She earned a trademark on the ASSFACE Diet in 2025.
+She earned a trademark on the ASSFACE Diet in 2025 and continues to serve as a health and wellness advocate in addition to writing.

 bottom of page